inktrap/studyriffic/README.md

 # Valentin Todo

- - change template to use custom template if specified
-     - extra form demographic questions.
+ - major: extra optional form for demographic questions.
- - write results to db
+ - major: write results to db
+ - major: change format of tasks from latex to json
+ - major: use selection logic (use as module)
+ - major: put user agent check in a module
+ - major: make the step before last rock solid!!!
      - check if the prolific id already did the survey
- - change format of tasks from latex to json
- - use selection logic (use as module)
- - put user agent check in a module
      - reenable session check, check for TODOs

+ - minor: change all the view functions to use the custom template if specified
+ - minor issue: newlines in tasks.
+     - json newlines won't be transformed into the html equivalent and inline html won't be interpretated.

+ - maybe: page with requirements?
+ - maybe: separation into modules?
+ - maybe: tests?
+ - maybe: documentation?
+ - maybe: autopep8?
+ - maybe: publish?? (blogpost, pr)

+# Done

  x include university placeholder x implement task selection